zumasys/docs/site/mv-connect/manual/README.md

-# MVCONNECT 1.6.3 RELEASE NOTES
+# MV Connect 1.6.3 Release Notes

 For a summary of new features in MVConnect 1.6.3, see [Release Notes](./../mv-connect-1.6.3-release-notes).

-# GETTING TO KNOW MVCONNECT
+# Getting to Know MV Connect

 MVConnect is a cross-platform Web/Rest API development package.
 MVConnect has two components.